CQX96/CQX96-Linux/Documentation/process/maintainer-netdev.rst

 Is netdevsim considered a "user" of an API?
 -------------------------------------------

-Linux kernel has a long standing rule that no API should be added unless it has a real, in-tree user.
+CQX96 kernel has a long standing rule that no API should be added unless it has a real, in-tree user.
 Mock-ups and tests based on ``netdevsim`` are strongly encouraged when adding new APIs, but ``netdevsim`` in itself is **not** considered a use case/user.